-(g) If, after termination, it is determined that the Contractor was not in default, or that the default was excusable, the rights and obligations of the parties will, if the Contract contains a clause providing for termination for convenience of the State, be the same as if the termination had been issued for the convenience of the State.
+(g) If, after termination by the State under this provision, it is determined that the Contractor was not in default, or that the default was excusable, the rights and obligations of the parties will, if the Contract contains a clause providing for termination for convenience of the State, be the same as if the termination had been issued for the convenience of the State.

 (h) The rights and remedies of the State in this clause are in addition to any other rights and remedies provided by law or under this Contract.

-(i) Termination under this clause triggers the provisions in Section 6.1.2, Escrow.
+(i) Termination under this clause triggers the provisions in Section 6.1.2, Escrow, if such section is applicable.

 6.12 BANKRUPTCY